Menu

 The International Association for the Study of Popular Music-US Branch (IASPM-US) presents the Woody Guthrie Awards each year to the most outstanding books on popular music.

-• Beginning in 2022, two awards will be given: one for the most outstanding book that is an author’s first monograph, and one for the most outstanding book beyond an author’s first monograph.
+• As of 2022, two awards are given: one for the most outstanding book that is an author’s first monograph, and one for the most outstanding book beyond an author’s first monograph.

-The IASPM-US Awards Committee is pleased to award the 2021 Woody Guthrie Award to both Áine Mangoang’s Dangerous Mediations: Pop Music in a Philippine Prison Video (Bloomsbury) and Deborah Wong’s Louder and Faster: Pain, Joy, and the Body Politic in Asian American Taiko (University of California Press).
+The IASPM-US Awards Committee is pleased to award the 2021 Woody Guthrie First Book Award to Áine Mangoang’s Dangerous Mediations: Pop Music in a Philippine Prison Video (Bloomsbury).
+The Outstanding Book Beyond Author's First Monograph is awarded to Deborah Wong’s Louder and Faster: Pain, Joy, and the Body Politic in Asian American Taiko (University of California Press).

 Deborah Wong’s Louder and Faster: Pain, Joy, and the Body Politic in Asian American Taiko is beautifully and evocatively written, with both a deep sonic sensitivity in the prose, and a successful entangling of the reader within the spaces and social networks and relationships it depicts.
 While theoretically rich, the language is accessible to a wide variety of audiences ranging from readers with little or no background in music studies to scholars in musicology, ethnomusicology, ethnic studies, and more.
 Wong’s positioning of taiko offers productive challenge to operating exclusive definitions of traditional and popular musics.
 Lastly, the relevance of the life-long work by an Asian American scholar today cannot be overstated.
 As anti-Asian racist incidents have skyrocketed to horrific extents during the COVID-19 pandemic, the nuanced understanding that this book brings to the study of this minoritized community and practice is urgently needed – a framework for examining pain and rage, but also joy.
 Louder and Faster is a model for engaging the sonic through autoethnography of performance.